Menu

 Log in

-Sexology CareerS
+Sexology Careers

-Sexologist Skills & Knowledge
+General Skills & Knowledge

 Training in sexological or psychosexual topics is the point which distinguishes a sexologist from other counsellors, therapists, educators, and healthcare professionals.
 Sexology is a specialisation, so the first step in the journey is to establish what kind of sexology professional you would like to be and what areas, issues, or populations most interest you.
 This information will help you decide what undergraduate and/or postgraduate options might be the most suitable for your longer term career goals.